 My training and expertise are on experimental particle physics, with some emphasis on data analysis.
 I recently worked on astrophysics and currently look for expanding my research activities.

 Following a degree in physics, interspersed with some programming work, I entered the graduate program on elementary particles under scholarship by the Greek National Research Center "Demokritos".
 After a dissertation on supersymmetric phenomenology I joined the local group of CERN's CMS experiment for my PhD.

 During the PhD and the subsequent fellow position with the National Taiwan University (NTU) I was a member of the CMS collaboration.
-I participated in searches for new physics (anomalous gauge couplings and vector bosons), operations of the electromagnetic calorimeter, and electromagnetic particles reconstruction.
+I participated in searches for new physics (anomalous gauge couplings and vector-like fermions), operations of the electromagnetic calorimeter, and electromagnetic particles reconstruction.

 I partially moved to "tabletop" experiments when joining the Center for Axion and Precision Physics Research (CAPP) in S. Korea, a group dedicated to exploring the strong CP problem through nucleon electric moments and the Peccei-Quinn axion particle.

 During the preparation phase of axion haloscopes I worked on RF cavities, cryogenic operations and quantum noise.
 In addition I participated in the simulation of future accelerator-based proton EDM measurements.

-In the last year I worked without affiliation on a model of the solar cycle evolution.
-The study was recently published.
+Most recently I worked without affiliation on a model of the solar cycle evolution and space weather forecasting.

 Project in solar physics